 Following the February 2020 annual update, NIPSCO began making operational changes at RMSGS in preparation for the permanent cessation of all coal-fired units in 2023, reducing both influent into and reliance on two of the CCR Units for management of waste streams.
-The operational changes made, and related activities that were performed since the 2020 update, included 1) shutdown of two of RMSGS' four coal-fired boilers (Units 14 and 15); 2) completion of a wastewater piping re-direct project and thus cessation of discharge of CCR and non-CCR waste streams into the MCWB and MSRB in October 2020; and 3) submittal of the Closure Application for the MCWB, MSRB, and a third inactive CCR surface impoundment, the Drying Area, the three impoundments collectively called the Multi-Cell Unit (MCU) to IDEM, where the application remains under review.
+The operational changes made, and related activities that were performed since the 2020 update, included 1) shutdown of two of RMSGS' four coal-fired boilers (Units 14 and 15); 2) completion of a wastewater piping re-direct project and thus cessation of discharge of CCR and non-CCR waste streams into the MCWB and MSRB in October 2020; and 3) submittal of the Closure Application for the MCWB, MSRB, and a third inactive CCR surface impoundment, the Drying Area, the three impoundments collectively called the Multi-Cell Unit (MCU), to IDEM which subsequently (March 2023) approved the Closure Plan.
 Thus, the WDA remained as the only operational, CCR Rule regulated surface impoundment accepting CCR waste streams.
 As of mid-2020, NIPSCO's plans were to continue operation of the WDA as a CCR surface impoundment through the cessation of all RMSGS coal-fired boilers in 2023 and complete closure activities no later than October 17, 2028.